-Nationally, the rate of admission in the fourth quarter of 2012/13 in England was 476 per 100,000 population, a three percent decrease from the corresponding quarter in 2011/12.
+Nationally, the rate of admission35 in the fourth quarter of 2012/13 in England was 476 per 100,000 population, a three percent decrease from the corresponding quarter in 2011/12.
 The East Midlands region shows a notably larger decrease, with a rate of 413 per 100,000 population in quarter 4 of 2012/13 representing an eight percent decrease on the same quarter of the previous year.

-&lt;sup>35 Provisional data on the rate of hospital admissions for alcohol-related harm for every 100,000 members of the population.
+Provisional data on the rate of hospital admissions for alcohol-related harm for every 100,000 members of the population.
 The rates have been standardised using the European age profile.
 They are derived from the Hospital Episode Statistics (HES) and cover the first three quarters of 2012/13.
 The rate per 100,000 population is not available at Local Authority level.

-Appendix V Strategic Priority Theme 4 - Reduce the impact of drugs and alcohol on levels of Crime and Anti-Social Behaviour Measure The number of Alcohol-related Crimes (proxy measure) Target To monitor the number of crimes which appear alcohol-related Verall Alcohol Related Crime (Force) Alcohol Proportion All Crime Count 1% 1% 1% 1% 1% 1% 1% 1% 1% 1% 3,000 8% 8% 2,000 5% 4% 1,000 2% Current performan City Division The Force has recorded a 2013/14 proportion of alcohol-related offences of 13.9 percent or 9.526 offences (April Performance: (5,644 offences) for the same period the previous year County Division Performance: A year-to-date proportion of alcohol-related offences of 12.6 percent or 4,811 offences compared to 13.4 percent (5,053 offences) for the same period the previous year
+Appendix V Appendix V Strategic Priority Theme 4 - Reduce the impact of drugs and alcohol on levels of Crime and Anti-Social Behaviour Measure The number of Alcohol-related Crimes (proxy measure) Target To monitor the number of crimes which appear alcohol-related

+Current performance: The Force has recorded a 2013/14 proportion of alcohol-related offences of 13.9 percent or 9,526 offences (April - March 2014) compared to 15.7 percent (10,697 offences) for the previous year City Division Performance: A year-to-date proportion of alcohol-related offences of 15.6 percent or 4,715 offences compared to 18.6 percent (5,644 offences) for the same period the previous year County Division Performance: A year-to-date proportion of alcohol-related offences of 12.6 percent or 4,811 offences compared to 13.4 percent (5,053 offences) for the same period the previous year

-Due to aforementioned concerns around data quality, a numerical target has not been set around this area; rather the Force will be expected to monitor alcohol-related crime levels with a view to obtaining a better understanding of this area as a whole.
+Due to aforementioned concerns around data quality36, a numerical target has not been set around this area; rather the Force will be expected to monitor alcohol-related crime levels with a view to obtaining a better understanding of this area as a whole.